thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 The hook acts differently depending on the resolved function.
 * read: checks if a file called *change_me.txt* exists in the current folder and **swaps read with write**. read and write have the same prototypes.
 * write: checks if a file called *change_me.txt* exists in the current folder and **swaps write with read**.
-* memcpy (precisely *__memcpy_chk*): opens *text.txt* and write the content of a buffer containing "Are your sure about the formula ?" in it.
-It then parse the buffer with a custom `sscanf` function using the format string `%x_%d-%d_%d-%d_%d-%d_%d-%d`.
+* memcpy (precisely *__memcpy_chk*): opens *text.txt* and writes the content of a buffer containing "Are your sure about the formula ?" in it.
+It then parses the buffer with a custom `sscanf` function using the format string `%x_%d-%d_%d-%d_%d-%d_%d-%d`.
 * The last effects can swap `sqrt`, `log`, `sinh` and `asinh` but it will be explained later in the write-up.

 <u>**Note:**</u>

 I hope you understood that it was `sscanf` just by looking at the input and output of the function...
-Otherwise I'm sorry it might have been hard !
+Otherwise, I'm sorry, it might have been hard!
 While developping the challenge, it kept on breaking the stack and the arguments of the resolved function when calling `sscanf`.
 This came from variadic arguments which were a pain in the a** to use in the context of a hook of `_dl_runtime_resolve`.
-Finally I decided to use a custom `sscanf` using [musl](https://musl.libc.org/) to remove variadic arguments.
+In the end, I decided to use a custom `sscanf` using [musl](https://musl.libc.org/) to remove variadic arguments.

 ### Take a step back

 The main:
 * reads the context of *text.txt* into `argv[1]` with a length of `strlen(argv[1])`
-* memcpy it into a 32 bit buffer and print the key.
+* memcpy it into a 32 bit buffer and prints the key.
 * XOR this buffer with the result of `sqrt(log(1337.3615)) + sinh(asinh(3615.1337))`.
-* Use the buffer to decipher a message.
+* Uses the buffer to decipher a message.

 But if we also look at the hook (without creating a *chang_me.txt* file for the moment) we get:
 * reads the context of *text.txt* into `argv[1]` with a length of `strlen(argv[1])`
 * memcpy is resolved, the hook writes "Are your sure about the formula ?" in *text.txt* if the file exists.
-* memcpy `argv[1]` it into a 32 bit buffer and print the it.
+* memcpy `argv[1]` it into a 32 bit buffer and prints the it.
 * XOR this buffer with the result of `sqrt(log(1337.3615)) + sinh(asinh(3615.1337))`.
-* Use the buffer to decipher a message.
+* Uses the buffer to decipher a message.

 That is why the second time you execute the challenge a part of "Are your sure about the formula ?" is printed, `strlen(argv[1])` characters to be precise.

 ### Resolution

-Now if you create a file named *chang_me.txt* this is what happens:
+Now, if you create a file named *chang_me.txt* this is what happens:

 * read is called but it changed to write by the hook so `argv[1]` is written to *text.txt*
 * memcpy is resolved, the hook calls write but it is changed to read.
 So the file *text.txt* is read in a buffer which is then parsed by a `sscanf` using the format string `%x_%d-%d_%d-%d_%d-%d_%d-%d`.
 The first `%x` is a magic that is checked later and the `%d` are stored in an array.